This page contains information you may need when producing a programme for ITV.

 No, but Media Logistics will manage this process in priority order.

 How long does the final TX file stay at transmission?

-The systems at transmission will look ahead 6 weeks into the schedule.
-If the programme is not in the 6 week look ahead it will be deleted from TX, but it will reside in the ITV media asset management system for approximately 120 days so content can be recalled for any repeat transmissions within that window.
+The systems at transmission will look ahead six weeks into the schedule.
+If the programme is not in the six week look-ahead it will be deleted from TX, but it will reside in the ITV media asset management system for approximately 120 days so content can be recalled for any repeat transmissions within that window.
 After 120 days content will be purged.